 Early History of the Vigers family

-Another 166 words (12 lines of text) are included under the topic Early Vigers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Vigers research.
+Another 50 words (4 lines of text) are included under the topic Early Vigers History in all our PDF Extended History products and printed products wherever possible.

 Vigers Spelling Variations